Vinitpal/Expense-Tracker/Client/README.md

 ## view all expense page

-- show expenses according to the date
+- responsive work :: PRIORITY
+  -- gotta increase the ux for mobile screens

 ## other functions

 - check out the aria-label issue
 - can use tooltip in various places
-- add context api for less lines of code

 # --- DONE ---